 To prevent dry skin, manage your blood sugar and drink plenty of fluids.
-When bathing,
+Water, unsweetened

-avoid very hot water and use mild soap.
-Then, dry well and apply moisturizer, but
+When bathing, don't use very hot water.
+Use mild soap.
+Then, dry well and put moisturizer

-People with diabetes also have a tendency to develop calluses over pressure points
+People with diabetes can often develop calluses over pressure points on their toes.

 Vaginal yeast infections, athlete’s foot, jock itch, and ringworm show up as itchy,

 red rashes, sometimes with tiny blisters.
-Oftentimes, fungal infections can be caused
+Often fungal infections can be caused by

-by Candida albicans, a fungus that takes hold in warm, moist folds of skin.
+Candida albicans.
+This is a fungus that takes hold in warm, moist folds of skin.
+A

 To prevent fungal infections, keep your skin clean, and dry well after bathing.
-If
+Don't

-Sores that are red, swollen, and painful may be due to bacterial infections.
-Styes
+Sores that are red, swollen, and painful may be from bacterial infections.
+Infected

-(an infected eyelid gland), boils, and folliculitis (an infected hair follicle) are
+eyelid glands (styes), boils, and an infected hair follicle (folliculitis) are common.

-common.
 A carbuncle is a deeper skin infection.
-Styes, boils, and carbuncles are commonly
+Styes, boils, and carbuncles are often caused

-To prevent bacterial infections, take care of dry skin and avoid scratching it.
+To prevent bacterial infections, take care of dry skin and don't scratch it.
 Scratching

 can crack the skin, allowing an infection to start.
-Inspect your feet every day, and
+Check your skin daily, including

-clean and bandage sores and cuts.
-Keep blood sugar controlled so that you can better
+your feet.
+Clean and bandage sores and cuts.
+Keep blood sugar controlled so that you

-prevent a bacterial infection.
-Check your skin daily.
-If a problem doesn’t go away,
+can better prevent a bacterial infection.
+If a problem doesn’t go away, or you think